Methods Summary and Data Tables

 Limitations

 Despite our best efforts to identify data for the SDGs, several indicator and data gaps persist at the international level (Table A.2).
-Governments and the international community must increase investments in SDG data and monitoring systems, and build strong data partnerships to support informed SDG decisions and strategies.

 Table A.2 | Major indicator and data gaps for the SDGs